seanox/aspect-js/README.md

   internationalization (i18n), localization (l10n) and text outsourcing
 - NoSQL datasource based on XML
   lightweight data management for aggregation / projection / transformation
+- Micro Frontends
+  Platform and framework for the implementation of micro-frontends
 - Test environment
   for automated unit tests and integration tests
 - ...